 In this type of follower, the movement of the axis is not collinear with the cam axis.

 The working of a cam-follower is less complex and can be easily understood.
-The mechanism depends on each other to work.
-This means where is cam there must be followers and vice versa else they are useless.
+The mechanisms depend on each other to work.
+This means where there is a cam, there must be followers and vice versa; otherwise, they are useless.

-A cam is a mechanical component that rotates in a circular or eclipse about the minor axis of a follower.
+A cam is a mechanical component that rotates in a circle or ellipse about the minor axis of a follower.
 It can be explained as a mechanical device that transmits oscillating, reciprocating, or linear motion to a follower.

-Cams are usually in an oval shape or an imperfect circle or an eclipse.
+Cams are usually in an oval shape, an imperfect circle or an ellipse.
 When an oval-shaped cam is considered by an engineer, that means the movement requires an outer burgee, which is periodic to its locus.

-The outer burgee is essential for works that are periodic mechanical.
-The cam is of two types; Single head and Multiple head cam.
+The outer burgee is essential for works that are periodic and mechanical.
+The cam is of two types: single-head and multiple-head cam.

 In contrast to followers, it’s a part that inhibits push or pulls from a cam.
 It’s used to transfer motion to the required machine part.
 A follower rotates in an oscillating or circular arc.